• Skip to primary navigation

 The key is building the capacity and shared discipline to respond well.

-How Boards Can Approach the Governance–Operations Challenge
+How A School Board Can Approach the Governance–Operations Tension

 1. Start With Clarity About the Board’s Purpose